Fur

 Animals never get used to cages

-Mink in freedom
+Mink in the wild

 The mink - deprived of its nature

-Fox farming - banned in Denmark
+Fox breeding - prohibited in Denmark

-How the coat becomes shiny
+How to make your coat shiny

 Birth and death on the farm